TreeSkyx/TGR17_H2O/README.md

 - [Contributors](#contributors)

 ## Reward
-- First Prize of Monitoring and Management System of Flood and Drought Condition development
+- Royal Cup 1st award of Monitoring and Management System of Flood and Drought Condition development: TOPGUN Rally #17
 - Top Score on Hydrological Modeling
 - Top Score on Integration System